 The minimalist AirBnB in Shanghai we rented is a five-minute walk away from Dashijie Subway Station, and 10 minutes away from People’s Square.
 It’s basically in central Shanghai city and you can easily reach many major tourist spots like The Bund, Yu Garden and Xintiandi within half an hour.

-At the time we visited, it was around HKD$550 per night.
+At the time of the visit, it was around HKD$550 per night.
 Split between the two of us, it was a fair amount.
 If you’re less picky about the design, there are tons more options than this particular minimalist AirBnB in Shanghai – better and bigger options, too.
 But for Jason and me, it was perfect.
 According to White Studio‘s AirBnB page, an extra HKD$60 is charged for each extra person per night.
 It’s a good alternative to choosing another AirBnB that accommodates five people because if you’re quite small like me, the beds can easily fit an extra person, no problem.

 Dates visited: 10 June 2016 – 13 June 2016